-As we began preparation for the FY 2013/14 budget, we were faced a few uncontrollable expenditures.
+As we began preparation for the FY 2013/14 budget, we faced a few uncontrollable expenditures.
 First, we were informed that the additional cost to finance the statemandated Fire & Police Retirement System would be \$340,558.
-This amount would cause a \$.12 increase in the tax rate.
+This amount alone causes a \$.12 increase in the tax rate.
 Second, the additional cost to cover debt service payments for the construction phase of the Library renovation project is estimated to be \$906,000 or a \$.39 increase in the tax rate.
-However, even in the face of these two expenditure requirements that would have increased our tax rate by \$.51, the budget that I am presenting for your approval calls for an overall tax rate increase of only \$.14 (or a 1.27% increase) per \$1,000 of taxable valuation, from \$10.72 to \$10.86.
+However, even in the face of these two expenditure requirements that would have increased our tax rate by \$.51, the budget that Council has adopted calls for an overall tax rate increase of only \$.14 (or a 1.27% increase) per \$1,000 of taxable valuation, from \$10.72 to \$10.86.

-Property taxes historically have been used to finance the Police, Fire, Transit, Planning, Parks, Recreation, Cemetery, and Library services.
-As you will see from a review of this program budget, these department heads have worked very hard to keep the expenditures as low as possible without sacrificing the quality of services our citizens have come to expect from their local government.
+Property taxes have been historically used to finance the Police, Fire, Transit, Planning, Parks, Recreation, Cemetery, and Library services.
+These department heads have worked very hard to keep the expenditures as low as possible without sacrificing the quality of services our citizens have come to expect from their local government.
 As a result, the increase in the cost of General Fund operations is 3.2%.